dxlliv/planner/docs/getting-started.md

 ## Installation

 Be sure you have [Node.js](https://nodejs.org) and NPM installed.
-Clone the repository and move to the project directory:
+Clone the repository and move to the project directory.

 ```bash
 git clone https://github.com/dxlliv/ig-planner.git && cd ig-planner
 ```

-Install dependencies and run the project:
+Install dependencies and run the project.

 ```bash
 npm install && npm run dev